 President Of TrainSmart, Inc.

 The young advertising employee asked the seasoned executive for advice.
-She was struggling with negative feedback to her creative effort.
+She was struggling with negative feedback on her creative effort.
 The executive responded, saying, “15% of the public will dislike your work no matter how great it is.
 Guaranteed.
 Every Time.”

 Years later the young employee told me the story.
 It had a profound effect on my career.
 It was like something toggled my brain.
 Until then, I believed success was dependent on everyone loving my work.
 Learning that I should set the bar at 85%-not 100%- altered my view of my work.
 Counterintuitively, it made me more receptive to criticism.
 Instead of becoming defensive when someone didn’t agree, I became curious.